Castaire/theOrientKelowna--2.0/README.md

-# The Orient Restaurant v2.0 - Kelowna
+# The Orient Restaurant v2.0
 ## About
 This is a re-re-design of a website I previously built for a local restaurant 'The Orient', located in Kelowna, B.C.
 This project is currently in progress!